How do I change margins in Word 2013?

 How do I get help?

 For course-specific questions, contact your instructor.
-If you don't know how to contact your instructor, or you have general question about online or hybrid courses, call the Academic Technology Resource office at x3403 on campus or 815.599.3403 off campus, 8 a.m. to 8 p.m.
+If you don't know how to contact your instructor, or you have general questions about online or hybrid courses, call the Academic Technology Resource office at x3403 on campus or 815.599.3403 off campus, 8 a.m. to 8 p.m.
 Monday through Thursday and 8 a.m. to 4 p.m. on Friday.
+Summer hours are Monday-Thursday, 8 a.m. to 8 p.m., campus is closed on Fridays.
 You may also stop in T146 or email InstructionalTech@highland.edu.